 - Anyone being financially maintained by the deceased.

-WE CAN GUIDE YOU THROUGH THE PROCESS OF MAKING A CLAIM, EXPLAINING YOUR OPTIONS AND DEALING WITH THE ADMINISTRATORS OF THE ESTATE ON YOUR BEHALF
+WE CAN GUIDE YOU THROUGH THE PROCESS OF CONTESTING A WILL OR DISPUTES WITH EXECUTORS OR BENEFICIARIES, EXPLAINING YOUR OPTIONS AND PROTECTING YOUR LEGAL INTERESTS

 You may be an executor in dispute with your fellow executors about how to administer the estate.
 Or you may be a beneficiary who is concerned that the executors are not administering the estate properly.

-- pursuing claims to remove executors who have acted in breach of their duties and replacing them with executors who comply with their duties to complete the administration of the estate
+- pursuing claims to remove executors who have acted in breach of their duties and replacing them.